 Learn some useful expressions you can use to talk about learning from experiences in a new English Express episode—a podcast from English Plus Podcast Network.

-You don’t have a lot of time, but you still want to learn and you wait to express yourself in English every day, I get it.
-And that’s why I created English Express.
-This is your host Danny and this is English Express everyday we’ll have a very short episode in which you will learn and you wait to express yourself in English never stop learning even if you don’t have a lot of time for it.
-Listen to English express
+[00:00:00] Danny: You don’t have a lot of time, but you still want to learn a new way to express yourself in English every day.
+I get it, and that’s why I created English Express.
+This is your host, Danny, and this is English Express.
+Every day we’ll have a very short episode in which you will learn a new way to express yourself in English.

 [00:00:23] Never stop learning, even if you don’t have a lot of time for it.
 Listen to English Express.

 [00:00:37] This is your host, Danny, and welcome to a new English Express episode.
 In this episode, we will talk about expressions we use to talk about learning from experiences.
 You can find the transcript on my website, englishpluspodcast.com.
 You can find the links in the description of the episode.
 And now, without further ado, let’s talk about those expressions we use when we wanna talk about learning from experiences.

 [00:01:09] So first, let’s start when something bad has happened, but instead of getting upset by that, you decide to learn from it instead of just being upset and whine all the time or complain.
 So what do you say?
 What is the expression you can use to talk about something?
 You can say, I have decided to put it down to experience.

 [00:01:30] When you decide to put something down to experience, that means something bad has happened, but you decide to learn from it instead of being upset by it.
 So that is learning from experience, right?
 But that’s not everything.
 What if you don’t know what your position is or what your situation is with someone and it is kind of worrying you.